Gravel Bike vs. Road Bike

 ● Frame

 The frames of road bikes are usually carbon.
-The frames are light, which makes the road bike faster on paved roads.
+The light frames make the road bike faster on paved roads.

 ● Tires